DiscipleTools/disciple-tools-metrics-export/README.md

 ## Screenshots

-This plugin enables a Disciple Tools system to export telemetry data in a secure manner to visualization systems.
+This plugin enables a Disciple.Tools system to export telemetry data in a secure manner to visualization systems.
 The key to this plugin is that it is expandable to serve other kinds of exports beyond the default export.

 ![one time link](https://raw.githubusercontent.com/DiscipleTools/disciple-tools-metrics-export/master/documentation/metrics-export-one-time-link.png)